vitaly-t/read-ini/README.md

 ## Usage

-Function [readIniFile] takes an `.ini` (or `.env`) file path as input, and returns a JSON object with all the variables.
-And it does so synchronously.
+The entire API contains just two functions:

+* [readIni] - takes `.ini`/`.env`-like text content, parses it and returns a JSON object.
+* [readIniFile] - synchronously reads a text file and then forwards to [readIni].

 The library supports sections, with aliases, but without nesting.